 Always ensure that the correct fire stopping materials are used and that materials and expertise are supplied by reputable fire stopping companies.

 CLM Fireproofing is one of the UK’s leading fire stopping companies.
-With over 30 years of experience, our experts are able to accurately assess fire risk in your buildings and install measures to ensure full compliance with current regulations.
+With 34 years of experience, our experts are able to accurately assess fire risk in your buildings and install measures to ensure full compliance with current regulations.
 If you’d like to know more, get in touch with CLM Fireproofing today.

 Disclaimer: This post is intended for educational use only, and should not be relied upon for compliance purposes.